iamvery/testing-workshop/doc/PREPARATION.md

 ### Congratulations!

-You are now all set for the workshop _TDD: From Feature to Tests to Implementation_.
-As you might have guessed, you will be adding to the understated simplicity of Pinster by building a new feature with tests!
+You are now all set for the workshop _Feature.
+Tests.
+Implementation._ As you might have guessed, you will be adding to the understated simplicity of Pinster by building a new feature with tests!
 I can't wait to see you there 🙂.

 [latest-release]: https://github.com/iamvery/rc17-testing-workshop/releases/tag/v0
 [rspec]: http://rspec.info/